sipwise/ngcp-csc-ui/README.md

 You can now access ngcp-csc-ui in browser by using the url provided by the vagrant script.

+### Enable Call Feature

+To be able to enable use of the call feature, you must first both enable it in ngcp-config and change some options in ngcp-panel.

+1. Edit config.yml

+    `vim /etc/ngcp-config/config.yml`

+1. Enable rtcengine by finding the "rtcengine:" section of the file, and setting "enable:" to yes

+    `
+	rtcengine:
+		enable: yes
+	`

+1. Run ngcpcfg apply

+    `ngcpcfg apply 'Enable pbx'`

+1. Log in to ngcp-panel with administrator credentials
+1. Go to Settings > Resellers
+1. Look for reseller row with "default" written in "Name" column, and click "Edit" for that row
+1. Click rtcengine active checkbox and save
+1. Go to Settings > Domains
+1. Look domain row with domain linked to bound to kamailio in the "Domain" column (usually the bottom-most one for vagrant-ngcp environments), and click "Preferences" for that row
+1. Go to "NAT and Media Flow Control" section
+1. Set "use_rtpproxy" to "Always with trpproxy as additional ICE candidate" and "transport_protocol" to "UDP/TLS/RTP/SAVPF (encrypted SRTP using DTLS-SRTP with RTCP feedback)"

 ### PBX Customer

 You need a pbx subscriber to be able to access the pbx config specific modules in ngcp-csc-ui as a user.
 To create a pbx subscriber we first need to enable pbx in vagrant.